vladflore/blog/_posts/2021-05-05-9-months-later.markdown

 Aah, yes, programming languages, you know, those languages you use to tell a computer what to do...there are plenty of them out there, and it is my intention to learn them all...just kidding, ain't going to do that, although it surely sounds appealing.

 I personally started with Pascal, this was in high school, then continued with C, C++ and C++ - - a.k.a.
 Java, at the university.
-There were some other languages along the way, but in the end Java stuck to me and remained one of my to-go languages when I wanted to make my computer do something for me..., and it also pays the bills, so yay Java.
+There were some other languages along the way, but in the end Java stuck to me and remained one of my go-to languages when I wanted to make my computer do something for me..., and it also pays the bills, so yay Java.

-Other than that, my appetite for other languages kind of grew bigger, and such I learned some Python, gave JavaScript another chance, started with Kotlin (I am using it at my current job), learned some Julia...and was getting very confused when I was switching from one language to another.
+Other than that, my appetite for other languages kind of grew bigger, and such I learned some Python, gave JavaScript another chance, started with Kotlin (I am using it at my current job), learned some Julia...and was getting very confused when I was switching between the languages.

-Remember my to-go language, well, learned some more of it too, and got two certifications.
+Remember my go-to language, well, learned some more of it too, and got two certifications.
 This 25+ years old language is still in top 5 in the [TIOBE Programming Community index](https://www.tiobe.com/tiobe-index/) and its two releases per year cadence makes things a bit more challenging to keep up with it..., but you know, bills are kind of important... :)

 #### The art of writing code

 You know how they say, we write code for humans not for computers.
 While this is true, not many of us, those bestowed with understanding computer programs, really get the gist of it, in the end that code is intended to be understood by computers, rather than by humans...which complicates things for other...wait for it...humans!

 Writing code in that way that you can say _it is for humans_ is not necessarily an easy task to do, most of the time you get the algorithm working, it does what it is supposed to do, or at least it looks like it, and the next second you might think your job is done.
 NO!
 Your job is not done!
-Not by far, now you should make sure that the code is also written for you fellow programmers, colleagues or not.
+Not by far, now you should make sure that the code is also written for your fellow programmers, colleagues or not.

 There are all sorts of resources out there that can teach you how to properly write code, and I do not mean the syntax and how idiomatic your code is, while those are important aspects, obviously, there is more to writing code, than we might want to admit.
 It has to read like a poem, they say, it has to be a pleasure to work with.
 So __stop__ doing the following, and you will be way ahead of others:
 * mutilate names
-* use way too generic names for you functions and variables
+* use way too generic names for your functions and variables
 * cram in lots of functionality into a class or method
 * over-engineer code to the point the functionality you were implementing is not recognizable anymore
 * being ignorant to the surroundings of where you are touching some code a.k.a leave the campground cleaner than you found it